SriramChava/Apps-Script-google-sheets-PDF-automation/README.md

 Fee Structure PDF automation and emailing script takes a google sheet file and a google docs file as an input.
 All the discounts are calculated within the sheet itself, then all changes are reflected in the google docs template which is stored in google drive & also PDF will be generated and then the PDF is mailed to the student's E-mail id provided in the google sheets.
 Different scripts are written for all the different classes like 9th,10th,11th,12th & droppers.
-A button is provided in the sheet itself, on clicking the button it will run the corresponding script and mail the PDF to the mentioned student & stores the PDF in google drive folder as well.
+A button is provided in the sheet itself, on clicking the button it will run the corresponding script and mail the PDF to the mentioned student E-mail & stores the PDF in google drive folder as well.

+function typecast(num) :- This function is to set the decimal precission of num.

 # Staff Management
 The Staff Management system is a webapp, where staff of the organization can mark their daily attendance.
 The webapp includes a login dashboard which is protected by a passcode so that only staff can open the webpage.